 - Looe > Plymouth: from £6.40

-You can also save a third on all rail fares (excluding Advance Sleeper fares) with a Railcard.
-These cost £30, with different versions for 16–25s, 25–30s, Seniors and Disabled People.
+You can also save a third on rail fares (excluding Advance Sleeper) with a Railcard*.
+These cost £30 and there are versions for 16–25s, 25–30s, Seniors and Disabled People.
 You can also get a Two Together railcard for two named adults travelling together, or a Friends and Family Railcard for up to four adults and four children.
 Both UK and overseas residents are eligible.

 The railpass option

-For the coastal Cornwall by train itinerary, the best InterRail/Eurail option is the One Country Great Britain pass for 5 travel days within 1 month (€241 adults, €209 for youths aged 12–27 or €217 for seniors over 60).
-Or the best BritRail option is the South West Pass for 8 Consecutive Days (€211 adults, €138 for youths aged 16–25 or €180 for seniors over 60).
+For the coastal Cornwall by train itinerary, the best InterRail/Eurail option is the One Country Great Britain pass for 5 travel days within 1 month (€241 adults, €209 youths aged 12–27 or €217 seniors over 60).
+Or the best BritRail option is the South West Pass for 8 Consecutive Days (€211 adults, €138 youths aged 16–25 or €180 seniors over 60).

 Passholders are recommended to make seat reservations, but it’s only compulsory for the Night Riviera Sleeper.
-If you don’t mind travelling in a seat it’s free to reserve one at any UK train station up to two hours before departure.
-But if you want to book a cabin on the sleeper you need to pay a supplement of £80 (£70 in winter) for a single or £55 (£45) per person for a twin.
+If you don’t mind travelling in a seat they’re free to reserve at any UK train station up to two hours before departure.
+But if you want to book a sleeper cabin you need to pay a supplement of £80 (£70 in winter) for a single or £55 (£45) each for a twin.

-Rover tickets are also available, which give you unlimited train travel either all across the UK or in a designated area, and are available to both UK and overseas residents.
+Rover tickets are also available, giving you unlimited train travel either all across the UK or in a designated area, and are available to both UK and overseas residents.
 The best option for this itinerary is the Freedom of Devon and Cornwall Rover (8 in 15 Days).
 It costs £87 for adults, half price for children aged 5–15 and there are discounts for Railcard holders.
-This doesn’t cover the Night Riviera Sleeper though, so that would need to be booked separately.
+This doesn’t cover the Night Riviera Sleeper, so that would need to be booked separately.

 How to book

 There are a variety of websites where you can book UK train journeys, but most charge a booking fee.
-To avoid the fee you can either book direct with one of the UK’s train operating companies or with Rail Europe – excluding for the Night Riviera Sleeper which must be booked directly through GWR – you can use international credit cards and either use a mobile ticket on your phone or collect them from a ticket machine or counter at the station.
+To avoid the fee you can either book direct with one of the UK’s train operating companies or with Rail Europe (excluding the Night Riviera Sleeper which must be booked directly through GWR) – you can use international credit cards and either use a mobile ticket on your phone or collect them from a ticket machine or a counter at the station.